How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Here’s how a robust cash flow plan delivers value across multiple dimensions:

-Bridges day-to-day liquidity and long-term capital strategy.
 With 82% of CFOs now overseeing broader strategic priorities, cash flow planning plays a vital role in aligning operational cash needs with long-range investment goals and financing decisions.

-Provides early visibility into shortfalls or surpluses.
-Companies with robust planning systems can identify potential cash shortfalls well in advance, giving them time to secure additional funding or adjust operations before problems become critical. companies with robust planning systems can identify potential cash shortfalls before they become critical, giving them time to secure additional funding or adjust operations.
+Companies with robust planning systems can identify potential cash shortfalls well in advance, giving them time to secure additional funding or adjust operations before problems become critical.
+Companies with robust planning systems can identify potential cash shortfalls before they become critical, giving them time to secure additional funding or adjust operations.
 According to Agicap’s own research among mid-market companies, 43% of US mid-market companies rely on unreliable cash flow forecasts and experience an unexpected cash shortfall of more than $50,000 every 20 days.
 On average, these forecasting challenges cost companies $465,000 per year—highlighting the high price of poor planning.

-Strengthens financial credibility with stakeholders.
 When finance leaders lack full confidence in their cash visibility, as many do, reliable cash planning becomes a trust-building asset.
-It underpins more informed conversations with banks, investors, and executive leadership, enabling smarter capital deployment.
+It underpins more informed decisions with banks, investors, and executive leadership, enabling smarter capital deployment.

 Discover how Agicap can transform your cash flow planning by watching this video.